OxalisCommunity/oxalis/developer-readme.md

 *Note!* The installation of Metro into you JDK/JRE only applies if you are running Java version 1.6 or below.

+Here is another trick, which should give you some information as to your build environment:

+    mvn help:system

 ## DataSource and StatisticsRepository